DigitalEuan/UBP_Repo/core_studio_v4.0/README.md

 * LM Studio: Defaults to port 1234 (OpenAI-compatible endpoint).
 * GPT4All: Defaults to port 4891.

-** Health Checks:** The system includes a "heartbeat" check (isServiceAvailable) that polls the local ports to determine if the local server is running, updating the UI status indicators (Green/Red) in real-time.
+**Health Checks:** The system includes a "heartbeat" check (isServiceAvailable) that polls the local ports to determine if the local server is running, updating the UI status indicators (Green/Red) in real-time.

-** Context Injection:** When a local provider is selected, the app constructs a specialized, token-efficient system prompt that injects the Workspace Files, System KB, and Hash Memory directly into the local model's context window, allowing offline LLMs to "read" the UBP research.
+**Context Injection:** When a local provider is selected, the app constructs a specialized, token-efficient system prompt that injects the Workspace Files, System KB, and Hash Memory directly into the local model's context window, allowing offline LLMs to "read" the UBP research.

+#### 29.01.26

+1. Update the app to enhance the Frame of Mind (FOM) system to support Category-based weighting and significantly improve the Memory Status categorization logic to catch tags like "element" and "periodic_table".

+Summary of Changes:

+**App.tsx (Python Core):**
+* Updated the FrameOfMind Python class to include category_weights.
+* Updated get_weight (and get_mass) to accept an optional category argument.
+If a specific UBP-ID weight isn't found, it now checks the category_weights before falling back to base probability.

+**components/MemoryStatus.tsx:**
+* Refined the categorize function with a comprehensive keyword list for the "Octad", it now specifically catches tags like ELEMENT, PERIODIC, ATOM, LOGIC, FUNCTION, BIOLOGY, ensuring far fewer "UNCATEGORIZED" entries.

+**components/FOMStatus.tsx:**
+* Updated the "Create New Frame" template to include a category_weights section.
+* Updated the view mode to display these category weights (e.g., SUBSTANCE: 0.8) alongside specific ID weights.
+* Refine the categorization logic.
+Specifically prioritize the LAW_ ID prefix to ensure UBP Laws remain "IMPERATIVE", while routing general #physics and #math tags to "MECHANISM" and "QUANTITY" respectively.
+Also explicitly map #vocabulary to "MEANING".